adriaWG/CS207ProjectAPI/README.md

 ![img.png](img.png)
 ### Example of Spelling-Correction Attempts-
 ![img_4.png](img_4.png)
-* this shows the supporting app maven it needs (however i met some problems with that because I can't find the path variable)
+* This shows that the supporting package (Maven) will be needed, and should be added to the environment.
 ![img_3.png](img_3.png)
-* this shows the total API given (too big, so I didn't attach files to our current project)
+* This shows the total API given

 ## A list of any technical problems blocking progress:
-1. Tried to get the access_token of onenote following some steps searched on the Internet, but stuck here because of limited time and authority.
+1. Limited Authority and Time:

+We tried to get the access_token from OneNote, however we are not authorised to use it.
 ![Alt text](image-1.png)
-2. Some environment setting problems
-(1) as listed in "Example of spelling correction attempts" with maven settings;
-3. Time Limit
+We believe that with more time, we will be able to find a solution to this problem.
+2. Problems with Environment Settings: This is documented under "Example of spelling-correction attempts".
+At the moment, we are not able to add Maven as a package as the built-in IntelliJ Java jdk does not provide this environment path.